-As I've thought through it more, it's the long tail of paper that's holding me back.
+The paperless utopia I imagined I would be living in by now remains a work in progress.
+As I've thought more about why, I've decided it's the long tail of paper that's holding me back.
 Sure, almost all of my communications are electronic these days, and my scanner makes quick work of almost everything that comes to me in a dead tree format.

-But as I look around my home office and wonder why there are still stacks of paper here and there, I realize there are some things that just make more sense to have physical copies of, at least for some part of their existence.
+But as I look around my home office and wonder why there are still stacks of paper here and there, I realize there are some things that just make more sense in physical form, at least for part of their existence.
 I see calendars and brochures and instruction guides.
 I see posters from events, and even a piece of origami.
-While you could argue that some of these items could be obsoleted by their digital equivalents, they haven't been, and digitizing them myself is more work than the payoff would justify.
+While you could argue that some of these items could be made obsolete by their digital equivalents, they haven't been, and digitizing them myself is more work than the payoff would justify.

 There's another part of the equation, too.
-Just because I may prefer a digital experience for consuming information, doesn't mean everyone I interact with shares that preferences.
-Considering the needs of your audience is critical to anyone with a message to convey, and in a world crowded with so many distractions competing to receive the attention of your readers, you have an obligation to meet them more than halfway if you expect your message to be heard.
+Just because I may prefer a digital experience for consuming information, it doesn't mean everyone I interact with shares that preference.
+Considering the needs of your audience is critical to anyone with a message to convey, and in a world crowded with so many distractions competing to receive your readers' attention, you have an obligation to meet them more than halfway if you expect your message to be heard.

-And so despite so many options existing for distributing your message electronically, the need for for printed collateral isn't going away any time soon.
+So, despite the many options for distributing your message electronically, printed collateral isn't going away anytime soon.
 Whether you're producing a button or a pamphlet or a bumper sticker, you need an effective way to lay out the design and blend your text with your images and other brand assets.

 But you don't need a proprietary tool to design a great layout.
-Whether you're using Linux, or still stuck on Windows or Mac OS X, there are great free and open source options.
-So let's look at some open source alternatives to Microsoft Publisher for designing your next print layout.
+Whether you're using Linux or still stuck on Windows or Mac OS X, there are great free and open source options.
+Let's look at some of the open source alternatives to Microsoft Publisher for designing your next print layout.

 Scribus is the gold standard when it comes to open source desktop publishing.
-With over a decade of active development, you'll find pretty much all of the features a basic user would expect inside.
-It can import from a wide variety of formats, and a user-friendly interface makes it a great choice for beginners.
-The large user community also means that there are many great resources out there for those who need additional help, from books to forums to many templates available for download to fit almost any need.
+With over a decade of active development, you'll find pretty much all the features a basic user would expect inside.
+It can import a wide variety of formats (including Microsoft Publisher files), and a user-friendly interface makes for a non-threatening learning curve.
+The large user community also means that there are many great resources out there for those who need additional help, from books to forums to downloadable templates, to fit almost any need.

 Don't want to learn a new program?
-LibreOffice provides excellent design capabilities across several of its components.
+Both LibreOffice and OpenOffice both provide excellent design capabilities across several of components.
 While Writer can provide basic layouts, Draw expands the capability even further and is probably the best choice for semi-complex layouts like newsletters or brochures.
-I even managed to use Impress to produce a scientific poster for a class project in grad school, using a template originally designed for PowerPoint which imported just fine.
+I even managed to use Impress to produce a scientific poster for a project in grad school, using a template originally designed for PowerPoint that imported just fine.

 The third option, and, hear me out, is to use a markup language.
-No, it's not as user friendly.
-No, it's not always WYSIWYG.
-But if you're already familiar with a markup language, why not make use of that skill?
-And I don't just mean LaTeX—for many projects, HTML and CSS will work just fine, and let you use your existing tools, whether a text editor or a more full-featured tool just for working with web pages, and you can use one of many tools for converting to a print-ready format like PDF.
-Maybe it's an alternative to a professional design application, but it works fine for many purposes.
+It's not always WYSIWYG, but if you're already familiar with a markup language, why not make use of that skill?
+And I don't just mean Docbook or LaTeX—for many projects, HTML and CSS or even Markdown works just fine and they let you use your existing tools, whether a text editor or a more full-featured tool just for working with web pages, and you can use the pandoc converter to generate a print-ready format (most likely, a PDF).
+Maybe it's an unexpected alternative to a professional design application, but it works fine for many purposes.

 Do you still produce layouts for printed collateral?
 What program do you use?
-Is it one from this list, or do you use something else, perhaps a tool more optimized for graphics editing like GIMP or Inkscape, or another choice entirely?
+Is it one from this list, or do you use something else, perhaps a tool more optimized for graphics editing like GIMP, or another choice entirely?
 Let us know in the comments below.